Published on Tuesday 29 July 2014 01:34

 Design and Build

 Everyone seems to have an opinion about this car and I suppose for any fashionable little trinket, that's a good start.
 Dismissing it as merely a three-door version of the chunky Countryman is a bit cruel.
 MINI, after all, is at pains to point out that though the two cars are identical up to the A-pillar, behind that this Paceman has a 39mm reduction in roof height and a 10mm reduction in ride height to give a sportier, more purposeful demeanour.
 It certainly looks less wilfully odd than the smaller MINI Coupe.
+Certain models now have a revised front grille with a specific contour and grid structure and smarter alloy wheel designs and LED fog lights are now standard.

 It's inside though, where things get a little more interesting - particularly at the back.
 The highlight here is the unusual rear seat, which has been styled around a 'lounge concept'.
 That might be over-stating things it a bit but you do get two - and only two - individual chairs with armrests integrated into the rear trim.
 You couldn't exactly say that there's room to stretch out here but the couple of adults who'd never fit in the back of a MINI Hatch (and can't be accommodated at all in a MINI Coupe) should be fine on shorter journeys.
 Plus there's a 330-litre boot.